-You won’t train yourself to live with urgency over night, just as much as you won’t be able to train yourself to run a marathon after one session on a treadmill.
+You won’t train yourself to live with urgency overnight, just as much as you won’t be able to train yourself to run a marathon after one session on a treadmill.
 This whole process takes time.
-You will feel tired, and you will need to give you body adequate rest and your mind adequate respite from this ferocious pace.
+You will feel tired, and you will need to give your body adequate rest and your mind adequate respite from this ferocious pace.
 This is perfectly okay.

 Things to Avoid Doing

 When it comes to living with urgency, there are certain habits-of-mind that will instantly drain the motivation out of you and leave you feeling sluggish and regretful.
 For instance, the habits of procrastination and perfectionism will bring all the momentum you have been creating to a standstill.
 They will instantly rob you of that sense of urgency you need to achieve your desired outcomes.